We’re here to help.

 In both cases, the result is increased scale and higher customer satisfaction.

-The more customers that use a particular service, the more value they gain – correspondingly, they’re prepared to pay more for it.
+The more usage customers get out of a service, the more value they gain - and the more they pay more for it.

 A billing software system that strikes the right balance between customer benefits and service costs leads to greater customer retention and decreases churn.